top of page

-While much of our programming varies from concert to concert, we have found it advantageous to also provide set programs for presenters and individual series to consider and incorporate.
+While much of our programming varies from concert to concert, we also enjoy offering set programs that presenters and individual series may consider and incorporate.

 Below are some of our programs that we have toured with and are offering in future seasons.